All parents wish they had an easy baby. I can relate.

 If you have an easy baby, congratulations!
 You probably have more sleep than many other parents.
 We envy you!

 Caring for a difficult baby is exhausting and worrisome.
-The most worrisome aspect is perhaps the fact that young children who have difficult temperaments are at risk for behavioral problems and emotional disorders later in childhood and adulthood1‘2‘3‘4.
+The most worrisome aspect is perhaps the fact that difficult baby temperament is associated with more behavioral problems and emotional disorders later in life.

-So your difficult baby actually has a better chance to succeed, if you do your part in providing good parenting!
+So you should be thrilled if you have a difficult or sensitive baby.
+Your difficult child actually has a better chance to succeed, if you do your part in providing good parenting.

 In studies on differential susceptibility, parenting quality is defined as good when the mother shows high level of emotional and autonomy support.
 Bad parenting is when the mother shows low level of emotional and autonomy support.

 But as we now know, tough response will only make things worse.
 Instead, parents should remain calm, responsive and sensitive.
 It may take a long time to get through to your child and the process may be painstaking, but the reward will be tremendous.

-Common emotional and behavioral disorders in preschool children: presentation, nosology, and epidemiolog.
+- Common emotional and behavioral disorders in preschool children: presentation, nosology, and epidemiolog.
 By Helen Link Egger and Adrian Angold

 - Differential Susceptibility to Parenting and Quality Child Care.
 By Michael Pluess and Jay Belsky

-Infant Temperament Moderates Relations Between Maternal Parenting in Early Childhood and Children’s Adjustment in First Grade.
+- Infant Temperament Moderates Relations Between Maternal Parenting in Early Childhood and Children’s Adjustment in First Grade.
 By Anne Dopkins Stright, Kathleen Cranley Gallagher, Ken Kelley

-Bidirectional associations between temperament and parenting and the prediction of adjustment problems in middle childhood.
+- Bidirectional associations between temperament and parenting and the prediction of adjustment problems in middle childhood.
 By Liliana J. Lengua, Erica A. Kovacs